infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_understandable_ios.md

 When an error is detected, the application should provide a suggestion for the user on how to correct it.
 This can be done by providing a hint or a description of the error or providing a suggestion on how to correct it.

 This is not just an accessibility feature, but also a usability feature, as it helps users to understand what they did wrong and how to correct it.
-Of course, if the suggestion is presented, this should be done in accessible way (e.g. using accessibility label).
+Of course, if the suggestion is presented, this should be done in an accessible way (e.g. using an accessibility label).

 *Note: This should be avoided if the error suggestion would jeopardize the security or purpose of the content.*